chinhtran2k/document/documentMD/Wallet/API-Reference/WalletBaseExtend.md

 ---

-### transfer
+### transfer (Depricated, use transferToken only)

 ```ts
 wallet.transfer(accountId, to, value);
 ```

-Transfer from an account in wallet to an address
+Transfer native token (ETH) from an account in wallet to an address

 #### Parameters